mozilla-releng/balrog/docs/source/rules_detailed.rst

 Rules Table
 ===========

-Each rule has mulitple columns.
+Each rule has multiple columns.
 They all fall into one of the following Category:

 -   **Matchable** : These correspond to information provided in the update request, and are used to filter out rules that don't apply to the request
 -   **Decision** : These are also used to filter rules, but do not correspond to information in the request